 When your child has a leg discrepancy and needs limb lengthening, it is important to visit your physician early while your child is still growing.
-If you take advice to wait, you may miss out on a window of opportunity that could avoid a big surgery, by doing more simple surgery.
+If you take advice to wait, you may miss out on a window of opportunity to avoid a big surgery by doing more simple surgery.

 Some conditions are better treated early while growth potential is still possible.

 Limb length discrepancies can be present at birth or may develop during childhood.
-Up to 80 percent of human beings may have different leg lengths and 80 percent of those may not even realize it.
+Up to 80 percent of human beings may have different leg lengths, and 80 percent of those may not even realize it.
 When the discrepancy is larger than a couple of inches, however, this can create problems.
-Discrepancy may stay the same or may worsen and increase as they child grows.
+The discrepancy may stay the same or may worsen and increase as they child grows.

-The physicians at Medical City Children’s Orthopedics & Spine Specialists can determine the severity of a limb length discrepancy by a simple clinical exam or by X-rays with a low radiation EOS machine of the extremities.
+Our physicians at Medical City Children’s Orthopedics & Spine Specialists can determine the severity of a limb length discrepancy by a simple clinical exam or by X-raying the extremities.
 This evaluation is often repeated, sometimes every six months, to monitor the limb length difference in growing children.

-Early treatment is recommended with limb lengthening issues
+Early treatment is recommended with limb lengthening conditions

 Call 214-556-0590 to make an appointment.